abhishekp03/scratchpad/README.md

 - **README:** Start with the README file in your chosen language directory.
 It will provide an overview of the paradigm, language-specific tips, and recommended resources.

 - **Code Examples:** Explore the code examples to see the paradigm in action.
 These examples are meant to be educational and showcase common programming tasks.

-- **Exercises:** Test your understanding by working on the provided exercises.
-They range from beginner to advanced levels, so there's something for everyone.

 - **Projects:** If available, check out complete projects that demonstrate the practical application of the language or paradigm.